blake/external-mdns/README.md

 If `/etc/nsswitch.conf` is configured to use the `mdns4_minimal` module, `libnss-mdns` will reject the request if the request has more than two labels.
-Example: example.default.local is rejected.
+Example: `example.default.local` is rejected.

 In order to resolve hostnames that are published from non-default Kubernetes namespaces, modify `/etc/nsswitch.conf` and replace `mdns4_minimal` with `mdns4`.
-Also, create the file `/etc/mdns.allow` and insert the following contents.
+Also, create or modify `/etc/mdns.allow` and add the following contents.

 ```text
 # /etc/mdns.allow